Akshay-K-Bhat/Color-Hex/README.md

 # Color-Hex
-``

 The Color Generator is a web application built using HTML, CSS, and JavaScript that allows users to generate various sets of colors with corresponding hex codes.
-It enables users to easily copy the hex code to the clipboard by simply clicking on the color.
+It lets users easily copy the hex code to the clipboard by clicking on the colour.

 ## Features